planetA/konk/docs/architecture.md

     first asking a nymph to prepare to receive a container, then, asking another nymph to send one.
 A client can connect to the coordinator and ask it to execute some commands.

+Nymph uses runc libcontainer runtime to manage containers.
+Own implementation of containers is not used anymore.

 # Directory structure